edwardlavender/red_rocks_westcoms/README.md

 ## Introduction

-This repository contains methods, written in `R` and organised as an `R Project`, for the exploration of hydrodynamic conditions in the Red Rocks and Longay Marine Protected Area (MPA) and around survey stations where flapper skate (*Dipturus intermedius*) have been documented.
+This repository contains methods, written in `R` and organised as an `R Project`, for the exploration of flapper skate (*Dipturus intermedius*) egg count–area scaling relationships and hydrodynamic conditions in the Red Rocks and Longay Marine Protected Area (MPA).
 These methods support Dodd et al. (in press).
-First report of an egg nursery for the Critically Endangered flapper skate *Dipturus intermedius* (Rajiformes: Rajidae).
+First report of an egg nursery for the Critically Endangered flapper skate *Dipturus intermedius* (Rajiformes:
+Rajidae).
 Aquat.
 Conserv.

 Hydrodynamic conditions across the MPA at large and in locations where eggs were found specifically were explored using the West Scotland